jesusoviedo/ai-dev-tools-zoomcamp/homework1/GUIA_DJANGO.md

     *   `CreateView`: To show a creation form.
     *   `UpdateView`: To edit.
     *   `DeleteView`: To delete.
-    *   `TemplateView`: For static pages or custom dashboards.

 ## 6. Configuring Routes (URLs)